Shooting Sports program in Washington County.

 Two sessions are held annually as the Bull's-Eye 4-H Club at Hervida 4-H Camp near Waterford, Ohio.
 Members can participate in one or both sessions in a year.
-A session has approximately six meetings.
+A session has approximately 7 meetings.
 Members must attend half of a session's shooting meetings for completion.
 The Spring Session is held almost every Sunday afternoon from mid-March through mid-May.
 The Fall Session is from mid-October through the end of November on almost every Sunday afternoon.

 All shooting equipment and supplies are provided including guns, bows, ammunition, targets and safety equipment.
 Only in advanced disciplines may members use their own guns and bows.
 Members may choose to bring their own eye and ear protection, or use those provided.

 Members pay $5 with completed enrollment, health and release forms which are due by a session's third meeting.
 Families are asked to supply refreshments, support community service projects and help with fund raising activities as determined by club members.

 The program is supported by local donations of cash, supplies and equipment as well as grant funding.
 Major funding is provided by the National Rifle Association Foundation through the Mid-Ohio Valley Friends of NRA Banquet.
 Donations are accepted through the Washington County 4-H Shooting Sports Program, c/o OSU Extension, 202 Davis Avenue, Marietta, OH 45750 or by calling Teresa Stone at 740-525-4980.

 Click here for answers in the Ohio 4-H Shooting Sports Brochure.

 The 4-H Shooting Sports Program was introduced nationally in 1980.
 Ohio 4-H Youth Development implemented the program in April 1992.
 Washington County held the first meeting of a 4-H shooting sports club in October 1992 and the program has grown each year since then.

 Ohio 4-H Youth Development